ivanradakovic987/shopsystems-ui-testsuite-creditcardoneclick-instability/README.md

 ========

 1. Start the shop system with wirecard-ee extension installed
+    - Note for Magento2:
+        - make sure that cache is disabled for database and configuration, this can be done by running `magento cache:disable db_ddl collections config`
+        - Make sure that cron job in magento2 is configured to run with a minute or less interval (check file vendor/wirecard/magento2-ee/etc/crontab.xml)

 2. Start chrome driver and selenium driver on port 4444
 3. Clone
     ```